Q: I have no money to eat and need a free meal. Can you help?

 Q: I am currently living in homelessness, but would like to take a shower or bath.
 Can you help?

-A: If you are unable to get in the shelter program, showers are available for men Thursdays and Fridays 10 am – 12:30 pm and women on Wednesdays 10 am – 12:30 pm.
+A: If you are unable to get in the shelter program, showers are available for men Tuesday,Thursday and Friday 10 am – 12:30 pm and women on Monday and Wednesday 10 am – 12:30 pm.

 Q: Do you provide housing for veterans

 A: The Veteran’s Supportive Housing Program is a HUD funded program that serves male and female veterans who have experienced chronic homelessness and also live with disabilities.
 Veterans are referred through various avenues; other service providers that serve veterans, shelters including MUST’s Elizabeth Inn.
 The program has 18 beds that are specifically dedicated to veterans, although veterans are served in the Cobb and Cherokee Programs as well.
 Those interested are provided with an application packet and asked to complete the application and secure the required documentation.
 When we have open beds, qualifying applicants are interviewed by the Supportive Housing Team to determine the program’s ability to successfully support that individual.